Shoshostro/gitdemo/README.md

 # gitdemo
 This is a demo reporitory.
+I will practice git here.